How to Make a Water Filter in a Barrel

 Getting Started

-I have lived in a couple of houses that had large underground water cisterns that were directly fed from the gutter systems on the house.
+I’ve lived in a couple of houses that had large underground water tanks that were directly fed from the rooftop gutter systems on the house.
 We didn’t use them, but I liked knowing they were there if I needed them.

 If you don’t have these large cisterns for storing water, your next best choice is to use the plastic stock water tanks, or you can just use plastic food-grade barrels.
 You know, the blue plastic barrels.